lmorg/murex/docs/variables/MUREX_EXE.md

 ## Description

-This is very similar to the `$SHELL` environmental variable in that it holds the full path to the running shell.
+`MUREX_EXE` is very similar to the `$SHELL` environmental variable in that it holds the full path to the running shell.
 The reason for defining a reserved variable is so that the shell path cannot be overridden.

 This is a reserved variable so it cannot be changed.